Burlingame Treaty: Terms

+Citizens of the United States visiting or residing in China shall enjoy the same privileges, immunities or exemptions in respect to travel or residence there as may be enjoyed by the citizens or subjects of the most favored nation, and, reciprocally, Chinese subjects visiting or residing in the United States, shall enjoy the same privileges, immunities and exemptions in respect to travel or residence there as may be enjoyed by the citizens or subjects of the most favored nation.
+But nothing herein contained shall be held to confer naturalization on the citizens of the United States in China, nor upon the subjects of China in the United States.

 Impact

 Anti-Chinese cartoon from The Wasp: Chinese immigrants, depicted as pigs, bursting through a gate labeled "Burlingham Treaty" and ravaging a field of crops representing industries while Uncle Sam and Columbia watch.
 A tattered scarecrow represents anti-Chinese labor leader Denis Kearney.

+The treaty was the first equal treaty between China and the United States.

+The treaty provision providing Chinese in the United States the same rights as other foreigners allowed Chinese to enroll in American schools and universities.
+In turn, this facilitated China's first central-government sponsored study abroad program, the Chinese Educational Mission.

 Chinese immigration to the United States was initially encouraged.
-Opposition in Congress to Chinese immigration led President Rutherford B. Hayes to authorize James Burrill Angell to renegotiate the treaty in 1880.
-On November 17, 1880, the renegotiated treaty, called the Treaty Regulating Immigration from China (and more informally as the Angell Treaty of 1880), was passed.
-This would suspend, but not prohibit, Chinese immigration, while confirming the obligation of the United States to protect the rights of those immigrants already arrived.

 Despite the reciprocal protections that the treaty afforded Chinese in the United States and Americans in China, the treaty ultimately reinforced U.S. trade interests with China under the principle of the most-favored-nation concept, and it ensured a steady flow of low-cost Chinese immigrant labor for U.S. firms.
 For these reasons, American industrial leaders initially celebrated the treaty as a major advancement for American commercial interests.

 However, the success of the treaty was short-lived.
 By the late 1870s, U.S. industrial leaders and politicians could no longer ignore the increasing anti-Chinese sentiment and violence in the United States, particularly in the western states; in fact, industrialists and politicians often promoted anti-Chinese activities.

+Opposition to Chinese immigration in Congress led President Rutherford B. Hayes to authorize James Burrill Angell to renegotiate the treaty in 1880.
+On November 17, 1880, the renegotiated/revised treaty, called the Treaty Regulating Immigration from China (and more informally as the Angell Treaty of 1880), was passed.
+This would suspend, but not prohibit, Chinese immigration, while confirming the obligation of the United States to protect the rights of those immigrants already in the US.

-A new treaty signed in 1880 revised the Burlingame–Seward agreement, and the Chinese Exclusion Act of 1882 abrogated its free immigration clauses altogether.
+The subsequent passage of the Chinese Exclusion Act of 1882 abrogated its free immigration clauses altogether.